dafei-qin/NFR_pytorch/readme.md

 ![](fig/vedo.png)

+- Zone 0: The source mesh
+- Zone 1: The target mesh (with source mesh's expression transfered)
+- Zone 2: The source mesh under ICT Blendshape space
+- Zone 3: Interactive buttons and sliders
+    -- Buttons:
+        - code_idx: input (0-52) the FACS code index to the terminal
+        - input/next/random: change the source expression index
+        - iden: change the source identity (Currently we have two from ICT) -- Sliders:
+        - AU scale: Change the intensity of the FACS code specified by *code_idx*
+        - scale: Scale uniformly the target mesh
+        - x/y/z shift: Shift the target mesh
 ### Using your customized data

 You can test your own mesh.
 Remeber to first align it in blender via the align.blend file!